What is anesthesia?

 Who will give me anesthesia?

-- A doctor called an anesthesiologist or a nurse anesthetist who is a certified registered nurse anesthetist (CRNA), will oversee your anesthesia.
+- A doctor called an anesthesiologist or a certifies registered nurse anesthetist (CRNA).
+A CRNA is a nurse with special anesthesia training.

 - A resident doctor or student nurse anesthetist may be part of your care team.
 They are supervised by experienced doctors and CRNAs.